Eating Slow Feels Good!

-I think we have all heard of the importance and benefits of eating in a relaxed way, but many find it difficult.
-Even when I tell folks there’s an old Ayurvedic saying, “If you eat standing up, death looks over your shoulder,” and they know that digestive disorders with serious health implications plague our society, they still find it challenging to take the time to sit, and eat slowly and calmly.
+I think we have all heard the importance and benefits of eating in a relaxed way, but many find it difficult.
+Even when I tell folks there’s an old Ayurvedic saying, “If you eat standing up, death looks over your shoulder,” and they know digestive disorders with serious health implications plague our society, they still find it challenging to take time to sit and eat slowly and calmly.

-Therefore, I think it’s high time I lay out some of the very simple science that describes exactly what happens to your body when you eat on the run and without any awareness versus when you eat slowly and mindfully.
+Therefore, I think it’s high time I lay out some simple science describing what happens to your body when you eat on the run without awareness versus when you eat slowly and mindfully.

-The sympathetic, or “fight or flight,” nervous system is triggered when you are under stress; whether you are being chased by a lion or eating on the run, the body perceives it as a “fight or flight” sympathetic stress.
+The sympathetic, fight-or-flight nervous system is triggered by stress: whether you are chased by a lion or eating on the run, the body perceives it as a fight-or-flight sympathetic stress.

-The parasympathetic nervous system is the opposite; it is the calming, rejuvenating, “repair and rebuild” nervous system.
-It is there to repair the damage caused by the “fight or flight” response that is full of degenerative stress-fighting hormones.
-After experiencing stress, the body employs the parasympathetic nervous system to kick in its calming, reparative chemistry.
+The parasympathetic nervous system is the opposite: the calming, rejuvenating, repair-and-rebuild nervous system.
+It is there to repair damage caused by the fight-or-flight response, full of degenerative stress-fighting hormones.
+After experiencing stress, the body employs the parasympathetic nervous system for calming, reparative chemistry.

-Eating just happens to be a particularly important time to be relaxed because it boosts the parasympathetic nervous system.
+Eating is a particularly important time to relax because it boosts the parasympathetic nervous system.
 Once the parasympathetic system kicks in, it triggers a major, and I mean major, digestive response.
-Pretty much every single digestive enzyme is activated by parasympathetic activity.
+Pretty much every digestive enzyme is activated by healthy parasympathetic activity.

-Here are a few good reasons, due to parasympathetic activity, why it is important to take the time to relax and eat your food in a calm and peaceful way: (1)
+Here are a few good reasons why it’s important to take time to relax and eat in a calm and peaceful way:1

 - Salivation begins in preparation to digest a meal.

-- Responsible for the tastes of food, particularly sour taste.
+- Responsible for tastes of food, particularly sour.